 15%

-We assess price relative to performance, fill quality, customization options, warranty, and build quality including stitch consistency and down distribution.
+We assess price relative to performance, fill quality, customization options, warranty, and build quality including reported stitch consistency and down distribution.

 Detailed Backpacking Quilt Reviews